mlundwall/Akordion/README.md

 # Akordion
-Musik-app
-So far basic use for scale.
-Later for recognicing the tonality based on notes used.
+### Music-app
+### C# - Visual Studio application

+Generate scales from scale-names\
+Generate scales that contains a specified set of notes\
-Later again it is should be able to transpose starting for sax and clarinette: Bb and Es
+Later should be able to transpose starting for sax and clarinette: Bb and Es\

-Later alle transposes.
+Later all transposes